-Before purchasing a computer armoire, it's useful to know a few things about the quality of wood, the type of doors, or the components included, so you can make the right decision to suit your style, budget, and functionality needs.
+Before purchasing a computer cabinet, it's useful to know a few things about the quality of wood, the type of doors, or the components included, so you can make the right decision to suit your style, budget, and functionality needs.
 Here is a comprehensive list of features to look for when buying a computer armoire.

 1. Type of Wood and Finish

 Some of the best-quality computer armoires are built from solid hardwood.
 These pieces tend to be more durable than particleboard, fiberboard, and other composite wood products, but they require extra care and maintenance to keep them looking good.

 Engineered wood products and veneers cost less than authentic wood but are less robust and durable.
 However, they make a great choice if you are decorating on a budget but don't want to compromise on style.